Hieronymvs/Chess.com_confirm_move_button_PC/README.md

   ♟️ Click **Free/Locked** to permanently unlock and click again to re-lock.
 You might need this during tense last second games.

 How to install

-❗Please note that the full add-on is not released yet and that you will need to reinstall this add-on every time starting a new browser session.
+❗Please note that the full add-on is not released yet and that you will need to reinstall this add-on every time you start a new browser session.
 Closing the browser will uninstall the add-on.

 Firefox
 1. **Download the code**